YashdalfTheGray/magmsg-server/README.md

 A server that stores and backs up the messages sent to the edge

+## Why is there a `package.json` in a Rust project?

+_Technically_ the files shouldn't interfere with each other, they are orthogonal concerns and so I figured, might as well try to keep it all in one directory.
+I don't really recommend doing this from an organizational standpoint, but it's an interesting experiment.

 ## API

 The API for this is fairly simple.
 The main primitive is a message.
 Operations except for the UD in CRUDL are supported currently - create, read, list.
 The fields in a message are,